panchnayak/portworx-poc/px-rancher/README.md

 watch kubectl --kubeconfig pnayak1.yml get pods -n kube-system --insecure-skip-tls-verify
 ```

+Or go to your Rancher Cluster View to see all the pods in the kube-system namespace or any other namespace which you have given in your portworx specs.

 ![App Pods](/px-rancher/images/rancher-eks-pods.jpg?raw=true "All Portworx Pods")

-Or go to your Rancher Cluster View to see all the pods in the kube-system namespace or any other namespace which you have given in your portworx specs.
+and the following

 *Note - Confirm the portworx-api pods are running